Recent, Ongoing, and Future Research Projects

 Under review at Management Science (August 2025)

-Presented at: INFORMS 2024, POMS 2025, INFORMS 2025 (Forthcoming)
+Presented at: INFORMS 2024, POMS 2025, University College Dublin, McGill University, INFORMS 2025

 No Spoilers: Grocery supply chain traceability and food waste

-Under Revision (May 2025), target Management Science
+Under Revision (October 2025), target Management Science

 Presented at: INFORMS 2024, POMS 2025, McGill University.